The Door in the Wall (short story): Criticism

 The tone of this piece is exquisitely handled, and it remains one of the most affecting portraits of that palpable but indefinable sense of loss entailed by growing up...the way the petty business of living repeatedly get[s] in the way of recovering that childhood numinosity.
 And although it is a sad story (it is, indeed, one of the saddest I know) it is not a depressing story, because Wells understands that life is the myriad gettings-in-the-way that define our days, and the desire to get past that is actually the desire to stop living.

 It has been seen as a nostalgic look back to the simplicity, continuity and easier pace of the Victorian age, or, more personally, to idyllic scenes in Wells's childhood.
 John R. Reed took from the story the lesson that life is like a book, never reaching an ordered state until its composition has been finished.
 Alfred Borrello believed it showed that our "very aspirations...can be the sources of self-delusion and ultimately doom if man understands them only as the means whereby he might escape from his duties to himself and to his race".
 Bernard Bergonzi found the story's garden unsatisfactory as a believable child's paradise.
 He saw the door as a womb symbol, the garden as "a return in fantasy to a pre-natal state", and Wallace's relationship with his father as Oedipal, while acknowledging that "The Door in the Wall" is not a systematic Freudian parable.
 His interpretation of Wallace's death was that it represented Wells's recognition of his own death as a creative artist, but W. Warren Wagar differed, writing that "Far more likely, Wells was advising his readers not to give way, like Wallace, to the seductions of unreason."
 The garden can be taken as a metaphor for the imagination which dramatizes for us the choice between the aesthetic and the practical sides of life, especially perhaps the choice between imaginative writing and political action faced by Wells himself in 1906.
 But perhaps, as Sabine Coelsch-Foisner has written, Wells makes the meaning of the supernatural garden motif a mystery to which there can be no final answer.
 "Was it a daydream, a lie, a sign of the boy's vivid imagination, or a token of a hidden dimension accessible only to a 'visionary' like Wallace?"

+In The Weird and the Eerie (2016), Mark Fisher uses Wells's story as an example of the weird, illustrating how as an aesthetic mode the weird always requires there to be an opening or aperture between the familiar world and something other, but that this otherness need not be monstrous.